19hours/sg-statutes/Acts/Amusement Rides Safety Act.md

 (ii) the owner of the premises on which the amusement ride is installed;

-(iii) where the amusement ride is installed in an approved place within the meaning in section 2 of the Public Entertainments and Meetings Act (Cap.
+(iii) where the amusement ride is installed in an approved place within the meaning in section 2 of the Public Entertainments Act (Cap.
 257), and notwithstanding that the amusement ride is not a public entertainment within the meaning of that section, the holder of a licence under that Act in respect of the public entertainment that is provided at that approved place;

+[Act 28 of 2017 wef 01/08/2017]

 (iv) the person who is allowed by virtue of section 75 to operate the amusement ride without an operating permit; or